HowestX/howestx-docs/final.md

     $ vim /var/tmp/configuration/playbooks/roles/elasticsearch/defaults/main.yml

 Change the variable `elasticsearch_url` from `https` to `http`. **Only use this as a temporary work-around for testing!** The certificate will probably be fixed in a coming release.
-You now need to reprovision the server:
+You now need to reprovision the server

     $ cd /var/tmp/configuration/playbooks && sudo ansible-playbook -c local ./edx_sandbox.yml -i "localhost,"

 ###### Using an edX platform fork

 You use a custom `edx-platform` for the fullstack too.
-Add the following to `/edx/app/edx_ansible/server-vars.yml`:
+Add the following to `/edx/app/edx_ansible/server-vars.yml`

     edx_platform_repo: "https://github.com/HowestX/edx-platform.git"

 Obviously using your own repository.
-Then you need to remove the existing platform:
+Then you need to remove the existing platform

     $ sudo rm -rf /edx/app/edxapp/edx-platform

-Then reprovision the server:
+Then reprovision the server

     $ sudo /edx/bin/update edx-platform release